svenluijten/slack-packagist/readme.md

+> This repository has moved!
+Head on over to [pkgst/pkgst.co](https://github.com/pkgst/pkgst.co) for the updated codebase.

 # Packagist Bot for Slack
 A small web-app to add a `/packagist` command to a Slack team.
 The command returns the first result it finds.